fastrgv/RufasSok/README.md

 ## External Autosolvers
-Remember that there are still two external autosolvers without time constraints.
-Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "ipuller3" or "ibox3".
-There are many large or sparse [lishout] puzzles these solvers cannot handle, but they are pretty good at sovling the small dense ones.
+Remember that there are still three external autosolvers without time constraints.
+Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "iplr3r" or "ibox3r".
+There are many large or sparse [lishout] puzzles the first two solvers cannot handle, but they are pretty good at sovling the small dense ones.
 Use the script ccc.sh to compile either solver for your operating system (assuming the presence of an Ada compiler).

 The command to build them both [on OSX/linux] is simply:
+	ccc[gnu|osx].sh ibox3r
-	ccc[gnu|osx].sh ibox3
+	ccc[gnu|osx].sh iplr3r
-	ccc[gnu|osx].sh ipuller3
+	ccc[gnu|osx].sh hbox4

 and on Windows:
+	ccc.bat ibox3r
-	ccc.bat ibox3
+	ccc.bat iplr3r
-	ccc.bat ipuller3
+	ccc.bat hbox4

 To run type:  [exeName puzzleFile TotalLevels LevelToSolve]

 EG on windows type:
-	binw32\puller games\pico_22.sok 22 3
+	binw64\iplr3r.exe games\pico_22.sok 22 3
 	...to solve the 3rd level in file pico_22.sok.

 EG on OSX type:
+	ibox3r_osx games/pico_22.sok 22 3

+EG on Linux type
-	puller_osx games/pico_22.sok 22 3
+	hbox4_gnu games/pico_22.sok 22 3

 ----------------------------------------------

 ## what is special about this project?

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, and a GNAT compiler.

+The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!

 ------------------------------------------------